Polling app

 expected_keepers in the

-Second, add the keeper to the
+Second, add the

+x/voter/keeper/keeper.go file.
 Add it to the

-type as well as the
+type and the

 NewKeeper function as follows:

-Finally, add the bank module to the
+Finally, add the bank module in the New function to the

 app.go file in

-# Modify the Message with the price
+# Modify the Create Poll Message with the Price

 Modify the msg at

-The fee payment happens before
+The fee payment occurs before